2024-2025 Executive Board

 Marsh-Holschen grew up in Spokane, Washington before attending law school in DC where he met his wife, who was born and raised in Broomfield.
 He holds a bachelors in political science and economics from Eastern Washington University and a Juris Doctorate from Georgetown University Law Center.
 After graduation in 2013, his family proudly decided to make Broomfield their home.
 Marsh-Holschen possesses a professional background as a anti-money laundering analyst for a financial services corporation that contracts with financial institutions to monitor client accounts for fraud and money laundering.
 He lends his voice and expertise to shaping Broomfield's future through diverse roles on the Health and Human Services Advisory Committee, Parks, Recreation and Senior Services Advisory Committee, and Board of Equalization.
 Additionally, he serves on CML's Policy Committee and with the Metro Area County Commissioners.

-CML Executive Board Candidate Rachel MedinaRachel Medina, Cortez mayor
+CML Executive Board Candidate Rachel MedinaRachel Medina, Mayor, Cortez

 Represents medium population category of 8,000 to 59,999; term expires June 2026